ssl-codelab/uota/README.md

 - [Apex](https://github.com/NVIDIA/apex) with CUDA extension
 - Other dependencies: opencv-python, scipy, pandas, numpy

-## 1 Pretraining
+## 3 Pretraining
-We release a demo to pretrain ResNet50 on ImageNet1K with SwAV+UOTA pretrained models.
+We release a demo for the SwAV+UOTA self-supervised learning approach.
+The model is based on ResNet50 architecture, pretrained for 200 epochs.

-### 1.1 SwAV+UOTA pretrain
+### 3.1 SwAV+UOTA pretrain

 To train SwAV+UOTA on a single node with 4 gpus for 200 epochs, run:
 ```